Piotr8706/Power-BI/README.md

 - Extract insights and make data-driven decisions based on the presented analytics.

 ## Contributing
 Contributions to improve the dashboards or add new features are welcome.
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Make your changes.
-4. Commit your changes: `git commit -am 'Add new feature'`
-5. Push to the branch: `git push origin feature-name`
-6. Submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).
-You are free to modify and distribute the code for personal or commercial use.
+You can modify and distribute the code for personal or commercial use.